IgniteUI/igniteui-docfx/en/components/grid/groupby.md

 </ng-template>
 ```

-The `selectedCount` and `totalCount` properties can be used to determine if the groupby row selector should be checked or partially checked (indeterminate).
+The `selectedCount` and `totalCount` properties can be used to determine if the Group By row selector should be checked or indeterminate (partially selected).

 ```html
 <igx-grid #grid [data]="gridData" primaryKey="ProductID" rowSelection="multiple">